Learn your lines at your own tempo

 A changing tempo interferes

-The same literature carries a warning: pacing that fights the rhythm of the words, and rhythms that are complex rather than even, can actively hurt verbal memory.
+The same literature carries a warning: pacing that fights the rhythm of the words, and rhythms that are complex rather than even, have been shown to hurt verbal memory.
 That finding is welded into the app: the tempo you start a drill with is locked until you stop.
 Change it between runs, like a rehearsal, never mid-line.

 The honest summary: this is applied, not proven, territory.
-The findings are real; the app is our interpretation of them, tuned by drilling real sides.
-We'd rather tell you that plainly than wave a citation at you.
+The studies are real and they are about laboratory tasks, not about actors learning scripts.
+The app is our reading of them, tuned by drilling real sides.
+We would rather tell you that, and correct ourselves in public when we get it wrong, than wave a citation at you.

 The fifteen-minute drill: learning sides the night before